Peak Rut Guided Bow Hunts in Illinois

 At the lodge, we recommend sitting all-day if you can during the rut as the more hours you log, the more likely you will have success!
 Our chefs will prepare you a to-go meal for lunch or you can come back to the lodge for a hot meal.

 We typically hunt the classic pinch points, funnels or doe bedding areas during this time.
 By Mid-November, the majority of leaves have fallen off the hardwoods and visibility really increases in the timber.
 With the rolling bluff country in Pike and Calhoun County that we hunt, whitetails can be visible from several hundred yards away and makes for an entertaining hunt.
 Bucks can be called in from a distance during this time-frame when they are in-between estrous does.
 Especially if it’s a “new” buck is in an unfamiliar area!

-We also use several trail cameras on every farm to help us keep track of deer movement and if and when new bucks are in the area.
+We use several trail cameras on each farm to help us keep track of deer movement and when new bucks are in the area.
 Even though we run trail cameras year-around, we typically harvest several bucks a year we have little to no history with during the peak of the rut.